glottospace/glottospace/README.md

 search: search languages, filter all languages in a certain country

-### enhance
+### enrich

-spatial enhancement, extract elevation of each language
+add data, extract elevation of each language

 ### calculate